Best Countries to Source FBA Products in 2026 (Lowest Tariffs)

 The Clear Winners

-USMCA-qualifying goods from Mexico face zero Section 301 and zero Section 122 tariffs.
+USMCA-qualifying goods from Mexico face zero Section 301 and zero Section 301 Forced Labor tariffs.
 You only pay the MFN base duty, which ranges from 0-18% depending on the product.
 For electronics, that's 2.5%.
 For many consumer goods, it's under 5%.
 Plus, shipping times are 2-5 days instead of 30-45 from Asia.

 The downside: Mexican manufacturing costs are generally higher than Asian alternatives, and the manufacturing ecosystem for certain product categories isn't as developed.

 Vietnam has emerged as the top China alternative in Asia.
-No Section 301 tariffs, strong manufacturing capabilities for electronics, furniture, textiles, and footwear.
-The 15% Section 122 surcharge still applies, but total rates are typically 15-25% lower than China.
+No China-specific Section 301 tariffs, strong manufacturing capabilities for electronics, furniture, textiles, and footwear.
+The 12.5% Section 301 Forced Labor surcharge applies (up from 10% under the expired Section 122), but total rates are still 20-30% lower than China.

 India excels in specific categories: textiles, jewelry, leather goods, and pharmaceuticals.
-No Section 301 tariffs, though the 15% Section 122 surcharge applies.
+No China-specific Section 301 tariffs, and India qualifies for the 10% Section 301 Forced Labor tier (not the 12.5% tier).
 Manufacturing quality has improved significantly, but lead times and communication can be challenging compared to Chinese suppliers.

 The China Question